tim1ford/FHIR-SpineCore/pages/design/design_build.md

 {% include custom/provide_api.svg %}

 NHS Digital is contributing to progressing the profile development as described below.
-Invitations are open for the INTEROPen community to get involved and progress the wider developer ecosystem as defined above.